-The contractual hours of day staff begins at 7:45 AM.
-Therefore, students should not arrive at school prior to that time.
+Students are not permitted in the school building prior to 7:45 am.
 Surry County Public Schools is not responsible for the safety of students who are dropped off at school in the morning prior to the contractual hours of staff.
 Thank you for your cooperation in this matter.